-French Corporate Governance Principles
+Australian Corporate Governance Principles

-Our expectations are set out in more detail in our 2022 French Corporate Governance Principles, which are enclosed.
-We would like to highlight the following expectations for French publicly-listed companies in 2022:
+Our expectations are set out in more detail in our 2022 Australian Corporate Governance Principles, which are enclosed.
+We highlight the following expectations for 2022:

-- Climate change: Earlier this year, the international business of Federated • Hermes signed up to the Net Zero Asset Managers initiative (NZAM).
-This initiative now has the support of 220 signatory managers with \$57 trillion of assets under management (55% of global AUM).
-Signatories to NZAM have committed to "implement a stewardship and engagement strategy, with a clear escalation and voting policy, that is consistent with [the] ambition for all assets under management to achieve net zero emissions by 2050 or sooner."
-In 2022, we will continue to hold the chair or other responsible directors accountable through our voting recommendations where we believe companies' actions are materially misaligned with the goals of the Paris Agreement, where disclosures or responsiveness are insufficient.
-We assess companies using a range of frameworks and benchmarks, including the Transition Pathway Initiative (TPI), the Climate Action 100+ benchmark, Forest 500 and others.
-In principle, we support the emergence of so-called 'Vote on Transition' or 'Say on Climate' resolutions and will support those plans aligned to the goals of the Paris Agreement, as indicated by short, medium and long-term sciencebased greenhouse gas emissions reduction targets and a clear and credible strategy to achieve these. - Diversity, equity and inclusion: Many companies continue to fall short of reflecting the diversity of society on their boards, in senior management and throughout the workforce.
+- Climate change: Earlier this year, the international business of Federated Hermes signed up to the Net Zero Asset Managers initiative (NZAM), which now has the support of 220 signatory managers with \$57 trillion of assets under management1 (55% of global AUM).
+Signatories have committed to "implement a stewardship and engagement strategy, with a clear escalation and voting policy, that is consistent with [the] ambition for all assets under management to achieve net zero emissions by 2050 or sooner."
+In 2022, we will continue to hold the chair or other responsible directors accountable through our vote recommendations where we believe companies' actions are materially misaligned with the goals of the Paris Agreement, where disclosures or responsiveness are insufficient.
+We assess companies using a range of frameworks and benchmarks, including the Transition Pathway Initiative (TPI),2 the Climate Action 100+ benchmark,3 Forest 5004 and others.
+In principle, we support the emergence of so-called 'Vote on Transition' or 'Say on Climate' resolutions and will support those plans aligned to the goals of the Paris Agreement, as indicated by short, medium and long-term sciencebased greenhouse gas emissions reduction targets and a clear and credible strategy to achieve these. - Diversity, equity and inclusion: Many companies continue to fall short of reflecting the diversity of society on their boards, in senior management and in their workforce.
 We strongly advocate for boards of diverse composition, in its broadest sense, and for the execution of meaningful workforce-level diversity, equity and inclusion strategies.
-While many companies have been working hard to improve the gender balance of their leadership teams, too many continue to fall short.
-In 2022, we will continue our policy to consider recommending a vote against the re-election of the board
+In 2022, we will continue to recommend voting against resolutions at companies that we judge to be making insufficient progress, including on: - Gender diversity on board: We expect companies to have already achieved a minimum of 30% representation of each gender on the board and will generally recommend voting against the re-election of the nominations

-&lt;sup>1 Net Zero Asset Managers Initiative - Home
+1 Net Zero Asset Managers Initiative - Home